foozbat/megaboard-php/README.md

 # Megaboard PHP
-Rewrite of the original Megaboard in PHP 4 (archive)
+Rewrite of the original Megaboard in PHP 4, circa 2002-2004 (archive)

 ### OLD CODE WARNING! :)